The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 ✔ The popular San Jose del Pacifico Accommodation La Cumbre has stellar views and a restaurant, so stop in even if you don’t sleep here.

-5 | Support the Local Artisans
+5 | Support Local Artisans

 Don’t forget to walk on the main street in town and observe the many women knitting.
 They sell cute little knitted mushrooms, warm hats, and more.
 There are also stands that sell hand-carved wood items.